What should you include or exclude from a personnel file?

 As an employer, you may not store all information about an employee for privacy reasons.
 You may not put the following information in the personnel file:

 • Medical information, such as mental illness or use of medication.
 You also may not ask for this information when an employee calls in sick.
 So, for example, you may note, "Employee reported sick on 1 December."
-But not, "Employee came down with the coronavirus."
+But not, "Employee came down with a virus."

 • Criminal justice information, such as any criminal record or if your employee has ever been suspected of a crime.